KEY NEWS & DOCUMENTS:

 Michigan has nearly 44,000 registrants, making it the fourth largest sex offender registry in the country, with the third highest registration rate per capita of any state.
 Michigan adds about 2,000 people to the registry each year, or about 5 a day.

 The ACLU of Michigan and the University of Michigan Clinical Law Program brought a case in 2012.
-In 2016, The Sixth Circuit Court of Appeals declared that portions of the law are unconstitutional and held that restrictions added to the law cannot be applied to people convicted before the changes went into effect.
-Noting the lack of evidence that registries actually do anything to protect the public, the Court held that Michigan cannot cast people out as “moral lepers” solely on the basis of a past offense without any determination that they actually present a risk to the community.
-The state appealed that ruling to the U.S. Supreme Court.
+In 2015, the district court found various parts of the law unconstitutional.
+In 2016, The Sixth Circuit Court of Appeals declared that other portions of the law are unconstitutional and held that restrictions added to the law cannot be applied to people convicted before the changes went into effect.
+Noting the lack of evidence that registries actually do anything to protect the public, the Sixth Circuit held that Michigan cannot cast people out as “moral lepers” solely on the basis of a past offense without any determination that they actually present a risk to the community.
+The state appealed that ruling to the U.S. Supreme Court, which denied review.

 The ACLU of Michigan has set up this page to provide registrants with information about the 2016 ruling and to answer questions pertaining to the impact of the decision on their lives and liberty